 Content Performance is a WP Engine plugin that integrates your raw data from Google Analytics and optimizes it for WordPress, to help marketers and publishers better understand how their content is performing among real users on their sites.
 Content Performance is available for Business-level plans and higher.

 If Content Performance is available for your account, you will be able to install the plugin in your User Portal, by navigating to the Installs > Utilities page.
 Click to Install Content Performance on your WordPress install, and you will be guided through the setup and configuration process.
 For more information on how to configure the plugin, please see Configuring Content Performance.

 How to access Content Performance

 Content Performance is a WordPress plugin that lives in your WordPress Admin Dashboard.
 After the initial configuration process, you can access Content Performance via the following steps:

 1. Log in to the WordPress Admin Dashboard for your site

-2. Locate the WP Engine tab on the left and then click on WP Engine > Content Performance.
+2. Locate the Content Performance tab on the left navigation Content Performance > Dashboard.

 Content Performance will automatically pull data from Google Analytics for the past year, and update with new data every day.
 From here you can use the date picker and menus to customize the dashboard to the data you want to see.